 But while Rasheed Wallace may not be a favorite with the refs -- having just earned a one-game suspension for accruing one too many technical fouls -- there are plenty of reasons for all of us fans to love him, not the least of which being the above picture of him with fellow Philadelphia legend Wilt Chamberlain.
 From the far depths of the internet I bring back into the light this classic site: Elevatorman's Unofficial Rasheed Wallace Home Page.

 Largely based on college anecdotes, the Elevatorman compiled "100 Reasons Why We Love Rasheed Wallace."
 It's a worthy read for any fan of Sheed or the Pistons.
+(Update: that old Geocities page has disappeared, but not before someone copied the complete list here.)
 Here are some highlights:

 1. Got thrown out of the McDonald's All-American Game.